 Relaxing well or sleeping well are key to looking after your mind-body Wellbeing and more information can be found by clicking through the links.
 Linking with friends can be invaluable too.

-If you are worrying about your studies try talking to your Academic Tutor or for non- academic queries visit Firstpoint and they will guide you to talk to the right person, or book an appointment with the counselling and Mental Health Service to talk things through before they overwhelm you.
-As a member of staff, try talking to your line manager if you have concerns you want to discuss or contact Colin Fry in Human Resources if you would like to access external counselling support.
+If you are worrying about your studies try talking to your Academic Tutor or for non-academic queries visit Firstpoint and they will guide you to the right person, or book an appointment with the counselling and Mental Health Service to talk things through before they overwhelm you.
+As a member of staff, try talking to your line manager if you have concerns you want to discuss or contact Human Resources if you would like to access external counselling support.

 Research has demonstrated that happiness is a key factor in wellbeing and feeling good.
 As your happiness increases you become more compassionate, more creative, more energetic and more emotionally and physically healthy.

 - Tell one of your closest friends or family members how pleased you are to have them in your life

 - Check in with someone who needs a bit of support and ask if they are ok